hsghori/CS-Notes/python-notes.md

 # Loops

-One of the major benefits of a computer is the computer's ability to quickly complete repetitive tasks.
-Programming languages like Python have built in structures called loops which we can use to condense repetitive statements.
-The two types of loops in Python are
--   while loop : The while loop is the most basic kind of loop.
-It repeats so long as a boolean condition is true.

-    ```Python
-    while boolean_expression:
-        # statements
-    ```

-    When writing while loops you must make sure that the boolean condition will eventualy evaluate to false - ie the boolean needs to be recomputed or modified inside the loop.
-Otherwise, the loop will run forever.

--   for loop : A for loop in Python is the same as a for-each loop in other languages (like Java or C++).
-It iterates over the elements in an iterable data type (list, string, set, etc) and repeats the statements inside the loop using each element in the list.

-    ```Python
-    for i in some_list:
-        # statement
-    ```

-    For exmaple:

-    ```Python
-    some_list = ['a', 'b', 'c', 'd']
-    for x in some_list:
-        print(x)
-    ```

-    prints 'a' 'b' 'c' 'd'\
-    A more traditional for loop iterates over some range of integers.
-    This can be accomplished using the range method in Python.

-    ```Python
-    for i in range(lower_bound, upper_bound, step):
-        print(i)
-    ```

-# Loops

 One of the major benefits of a computer is its ability to quickly complete repetitive tasks.
 Programming languages like Java have built in structures called loops which we can use to condense repetitive